StarPlayrX/bigmac/README.md

 Turn your Mac Pro into a Big Mac and run Big Sur on unsupported Apple branded hardware

-Supporting Big Sur Dev.
-Beta 1, Dev Beta 2, Dev Beta 9 Known issue: turn off sleep in energy saver, CD/DVD gets lost.
+Supporting developer betas 1, 2, 6, 9 and 10 [Complete installers only].

 Catalina:
 If you have not upgraded your Mac Pro yet to Catalina, I recommend that you do that first.
 You will gain some knowledge of setting up an unsupported Mac and some this readme will make sense.
 For my Cat-Woman PatchTool v1.0.0 see page https://starplayrx.com/#macpro.
 Do not run my Cat-Woman patcher on Big Sur, it will cause an issue the legacy HFS.kext.
 For Dosdude1's Catalina page see http://dosdude1.com/software.html.